 We operate within the semiconductor test and measurement equipment industry.
 We sell products to integrated circuit manufacturers and others within the broader semiconductor and electronics industry.
 Our business necessarily involves many operational and market-driven risks.
-A list of risk factors associated with our business can be found in our Annual Report on Form 10-K for our fiscal year ended December 31, 2022, as filed with the SEC.
+A list of risk factors associated with our business can be found in our Annual Report on Form 10-K for our fiscal year ended December 30, 2023, as filed with the SEC.

 Practically all activities of the company's senior management have an aspect of risk management.
-Executives are required to treat the assessment and management of risks in their activities as an integral part of their management duties.
-That can have differing levels of implicit or explicit identification and handling of risks to suit the overall management of the activity.
-As part of the risk management process, each of the company's business units and functions is responsible for identifying key risks that could affect the achievement of business goals and strategies or impact the company's customers, the environment or other stakeholders.
-Each business unit and corporate function assesses and prioritizes risks to the achievement of objectives and determines appropriate actions to be taken to manage and mitigate such risks.
+Executives are required to treat the assessment and management of risks in their activities as an integral part of their management duties, and the identification and handling of risk varies depending on the nature of the activity.
+As part of the risk management process, each leader of the company's business units and functions is responsible for identifying key risks that could affect the achievement of business goals and strategies or impact the company's customers or other stakeholders, or the environment for assessing and prioritizing those risks, and for determining appropriate actions to be taken to manage and mitigate such risks.